-Eliminating sugar from your diet isn’t easy, but according to the CDC, reducing your intake wherever possible can have a huge impact on your health as they’ve found that consuming too many added sugars can lead to health problems such as “weight gain and obesity, type 2 diabetes, and heart disease.”
+September 17, 2024.
+Eliminating sugar from your diet isn’t easy.
+From leftover baked goods in the office kitchen to chocolatey temptations framing the grocery store checkout line, sugar is downright tricky to avoid.
+But reducing your intake wherever possible can have a huge impact on your health.
+According to the CDC, consuming too much sugar can lead to health problems such as “weight gain and obesity, type 2 diabetes, and heart disease.”
+When it comes to low-sugar food and drinks that won’t cause you to crash, what makes the list?

 1. Iced or hot tea